Why women only?

 Is my payment refundable if I cancel?

 If you cancel a course the following refund terms apply: 8 weeks’ notice or more – 75% refund; between 2 and 8 weeks’ notice – 50% refund; less than 2 weeks’ notice – no refund.
 Alternatively, should we manage to fill your space, we will transfer your booking to an alternative date within the same calendar year as available.
 A fee of £25 will be charged for this service.
+For residential courses, different conditions apply and are available on our Her on a Hill website.

 What about accommodation?